 - If a password-protected link is detected, you'll be prompted to enter the password before importing.

 - Incognito mode is not supported.

-- Safari is not supported.
+- Safari is not fully supported.
 To test password-protected prototypes, participants should use Chrome, Firefox, or Edge.

 Here’s how a password-protected prototype looks like to testers:

-- A pop-up will open.
-In this pop-up, participants should enter the provided password and click Continue.
+- A Figma pop-up will open.
+In this pop-up, participants should paste the password copied in the previous step and click Continue.

 - Once that is done, they’ll be able to interact with the screens to complete the task.